techidaily/site-win-able/source/_posts/fixed-steam-not-detecting-controller-on-windows.md

 3. Select**Web Browser** , then click**DELETE WEB BROWSER CACHE** and**DELETE ALL BROWSER COOKIES** respectively.
 Once finished, click**OK** .
 ![](https://images.drivereasy.com/wp-content/uploads/2021/05/1234.png)
 4. Exit Steam.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Xq2r4ZKM-Po?si=fA2DdEB1op-atCkz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 5. Re-launch into Steam, then click if your friends list loads up fine.
 If yes, then great!
 If the**Friends Network Unreachable** error still pops up, please move on to**Fix 2** , below.

-<!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
-<!-- affiliate ads end -->
 ### Fix 2: Join or exit Steam Beta programs

  Steam Beta is a program/mode players can opt into and try out game updates and client updates before they officially go live.
 Since it is a program for testing, it could be prone to bugs causing the friends list loading problem.
 But in other cases, it is the offical version where the glitch exists.